open-telemetry/opentelemetry-python/CONTRIBUTING.md

 ## Pull Request

-### How to send PR
+### How to Send Pull Requests

-* Everyone can send PR.
+Everyone is welcome to contribute code to `opentelemetry-python` via GitHub pull requests (PRs).
-* You need to fork the project in GitHub.

-Clone the upstream repo:
+To create a new PR, fork the project in GitHub and clone the upstream repo:

 ```sh
 $ git clone https://https://github.com/open-telemetry/opentelemetry-python.git